 Avoiding pollutants & supporting sustainability of fish resources

 Mercury and other pollutants (including solvents, pesticides, PCBs, lead, chromium, cadmium, strontium, and arsenic) discharged into our oceans from industrial waste are contaminating fish populations at an alarming rate.
-High levels of these toxins are not present in the tissues of smaller fish such as sardines, anchovies, herring or the tiny organism krill.
-NZ Hoki and South Pacific tuna caught in our unpolluted southern oceans are mercury free and naturally high in DHAs and EPAs.
-Look for products made from contaminant-free fish sources.
+High levels of these toxins are not as present in the tissues of smaller fish such as sardines, anchovies, or herring.
+Look for a product that has been tested to contain no mercury.

 It is also important to consider the sustainability of the fishing practices used to harvest the fish oil.
 Make sure you buy from companies who prioritise the health of the environment alongside the health of their customers.